People are sawing through and climbing over Trump’s border wall. Now contractors are being asked for ideas to make it less vulnerable.

 Trump is expected to attend a ceremony in Yuma, Ariz., next week to mark the completion of the barrier’s 200th mile, according to officials who were not authorized to describe the plans.

 CBP has not said publicly how often smuggling crews have breached or attempted to breach the structure.
-Records obtained by The Post via the Freedom of Information Act indicate there were 18 breaches in the San Diego area during a single one-month period last fall.
-The San Diego area has some of the most formidable barriers along the entire border, and construction of new double-layered fencing there is largely complete.
+Records obtained by The Post via the Freedom of Information Act indicate there were 18 breaches in the San Diego area during a one-month period last fall.
+The San Diego area has some of the most formidable barriers along the entire border, and construction of new double-layer fencing there is largely complete.

 Smuggling crews have nonetheless managed to saw through the steel bollards using commercially available demolition tools such as reciprocating saws with inexpensive metal-cutting blades.
-Others have fashioned long, improvised ladders out of cheap metal rebar.
-More athletic border-jumpers have been seen using rope ladders to climb up the wall, sliding down the other side by gripping the bollards like a fireman’s pole.
+Others have fashioned long, improvised ladders out of cheap rebar.
+More-athletic fence jumpers have been seen using rope ladders to climb up the barrier, sliding down the other side by gripping a bollard like a firehouse pole.

-The CBP request for information says the agency is looking for new ways to stop them.
+The CBP’s request for information says the agency is looking for new ways to stop the breaches.

 “Customs and Border Protection (CBP) recognizes that industry, other agencies, and other private entities may have interesting, innovative, and useful ideas that could be implemented to enhance and or improve mission essential operational deterrent capabilities related to the anti-climb/anti-cut features of the border wall and persistent impedance,” it reads.

-Such proposals could include sensors and cameras that would provide early warnings for climbing and breaching attempts, as well as “advanced paint technology that would enhance the ability of thermal sensors to recognize wall jumpers and improve detection.”
+Such proposals could include sensors and cameras that would provide early warning of climbing and breaching attempts, as well as “advanced paint technology that would enhance the ability of thermal sensors to recognize wall jumpers and improve detection.”

 Trump maintains a keen interest in the aesthetics and design elements of the barrier, and his shifting preferences have repeatedly left border officials and military engineers struggling to adjust his tastes to the operational and geographic realities of the U.S.-Mexico border.

-In recent weeks, the president has once more insisted the barrier should be painted black, telling aides it will absorb more heat from the sun and deter climbing by scalding the hands of would-be fence jumpers.
-The black paint will drive up construction costs by at least $500 million, according to government estimates, and skeptics have pointed out that the black paint will increase maintenance costs.
-That, and climbers could simply use gloves to protect their hands.
+In recent weeks, the president has once more insisted that the barrier should be painted black, telling aides it will absorb more heat from the sun and deter climbing by scalding the hands of would-be fence jumpers.
+The black paint will drive up construction costs by at least $500 million, according to government estimates, and skeptics have pointed out that the black paint would increase maintenance costs.
+In addition, climbers could simply use gloves to protect their hands.

-The language in the CBP request for information about “private-party construction” appears specifically geared to the efforts of the group We Build the Wall, led by former Trump adviser Stephen K. Bannon and other prominent conservative activists, including Kansas Senate candidate Kris Kobach.
+The language in the CBP request for information about “private party construction” appears specifically geared to the efforts of the group We Build the Wall, which is led by former Trump adviser Stephen K. Bannon and other prominent conservative activists, including U.S. Senate candidate Kris Kobach of Kansas.

 The group says it has raised or received $25 million in donations to build new barriers on private land.
-The CBP request appears to be the first indication that the government is considering mechanisms to obtain and incorporate those new sections of private barrier into Trump’s broader effort.
+The CBP request appears to be the first indication that the government is considering mechanisms to obtain and incorporate those new sections of privately built barrier into Trump’s broader effort.

 “CBP recognizes that private entities and nongovernmental organizations also have an interest in supporting the mission of border protection, by deploying private wall solutions,” the CBP notice states.
-“Mainly, those parties that can arrange private financing, and private acquisition of land may have an interest in devising a wall structure that is consistent with government specifications.”
+“Mainly, those parties that can arrange private financing, and private acquisition of land, may have an interest in devising a wall structure that is consistent with government specifications.”

-The CBP request also identifies 30 locations totaling roughly 250 miles of border where private barriers could be built for sale to the government.
+The CBP request also identifies 30 stretches of border totaling roughly 250 miles where private barriers could be built for sale to the government.

-We Build the Wall has completed at least two sections of private barriers in Texas, using North Dakota-based Fisher Industries to perform the work and acquire the land.
-The president has urged the U.S. Army Corps of Engineers to give border contracts to the company, whose CEO is a prominent GOP donor and Trump booster.
+We Build the Wall has completed at least two sections of private barriers in Texas, using North Dakota-based Fisher Industries to acquire the land and perform the work.
+The president has urged the U.S. Army Corps of Engineers to give border contracts to the company, whose chief executive is a prominent GOP donor and Trump booster.

-Fisher last month secured a $1.3 billion contract to install 42 miles of black-painted new barriers in Arizona.
-The company’s first and only other award, for $400 million, is currently under audit by the Defense Department inspector general, a review initiated after Democrats alleged improper White House interference in the procurement process.
+Fisher last month secured a $1.3 billion contract to install 42 miles of black-painted barriers in Arizona.
+The company’s first and only other award, for $400 million, is under audit by the Defense Department inspector general in a review initiated after Democrats alleged improper White House interference in the procurement process.